GrandChris/ucppcoro/README.md

 This repository contains a complete development environment for Docker and VSCode.
 You can use it with the VSCode extension [ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-To run the tests run:
+To run the tests, run:

 ```bash
 cmake -B ./build -S . -G Ninja -DCMAKE_BUILD_TYPE=Debug -DENABLE_TESTS=TRUE